 Accounts Payable, a VPF Business Unit responsible for paying the Institute's bills for goods and services.

-Accounts Receivable, a VPF Business Unit that manages billing and collecting for MIT.
+Accounts Receivable, a VPF Business Unit that manages billing and collecting for MIT and supports internal departments and groups who handle cash and check transactions.

 Replacement cost less depreciation.